1) Let your joy be in your journey - not in some distant goal.

 39) If you believe, as we believe, that diversity leads to better products, and we're all about making products that enrich people's lives, then you obviously put a ton of energy behind diversity the same way you would put a ton of energy behind anything else that is truly important.

-41) The worst thing in the world that can happen to you if you're an engineer that has given his life to something is for someone to rip it off and put their name to it.
+41) The worst thing in the world that can happen to you if you're an engineer who has given his life to something is for someone to rip it off and put their name on it.

 42) It turns out that people - in every country in the world, there's a segment of buyers that wants the best product and the best experience.
 And that's what we're about providing.